 - Involve your children in talks around arrangements, provided of course that they are old enough

-- If possible, keep an online diary you can both access that contains all dates of holidays, where the child is on specific weekends, etc
+- If possible, keep a shared or online diary you can both access that contains all dates of holidays, where the child is on specific weekends, etc

-- Accept there will be problems but that you need to work around them for the good of your child.
+- Accept there will be problems but that you need to work around them for the good of your children.

-- It is the child, or children, who are the most important part of your relationship, and not your own personal views about the other party.
+- It is the children who are the most important part of your relationship, and not your own personal views about the other party.

 Your relationship with your ex won’t be the same as it was when you were married, but a relationship is still possible, and where there are children involved necessary too.